 Currently, India is the second-most populated country in the world.
 But, 20% of the global disease burden is in India.
 Also, infant mortality rates and maternal mortality rates are high in India.
 The Internet of Things (IoT) healthcare companies has the potential to transform our healthcare system into an efficient, integrated, and patient-centric system.

 The Internet of Things (IoT) has got the attention of everyone in India.
 The Indian government announced that it plans to make a $15 billion IoT market in the country.
 Medical Council of India reported that the doctor-patient ratio is 1: 1,674 in India.
 In this situation, IoT can be a great leveler.
 Some of the IoT healthcare startups in India are given below.

-The company operate with pathology department to give anytime access to high-quality digital slide images (blood smear, biopsies, TB, pap smear, etc.).
+The company operates with the pathology department to give any time access to high-quality digital slide images (blood smear, biopsies, TB, pap smear, etc.).
 Also, it offers a comprehensive suite of analytical tools to their clients that improve accuracy, and objectivity.
-Spectral Insights is a multi-faceted platform with spectroscopy, optics, artificial intelligence, algorithms, data management, visualization, and cloud computing.
+Spectral Insight is a multi-faceted platform with spectroscopy, optics, artificial intelligence, algorithms, data management, visualization, and cloud computing.